sdn-sense/sdn-sense.github.io/Installation.md

 # SiteRM-FE Installation First time (Using Docker)
 * Prerequisites:
   * **Make sure you have docker installed and service is up and running.**
-  * **Configuration files are present in Git Repo for your Site (Take a note of SiteName and MD5 Hash for Frontend Service).**
+  * **Configuration files are present in Git Repo for your Site (Take a note of SiteName and MD5 Hash for Frontend Service).
+MD5 is optional - and if not specified, SiteRM will use md5(hostname) by default**
   * **You have Certificate, Key generated or received it from SENSE Team.**

 * Clone the following repo: [https://github.com/sdn-sense/siterm-startup](https://github.com/sdn-sense/siterm-startup)